slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"When you want to help people, you tell them the truth.
 When you want to help yourself, you tell them what they want to hear."
 -- Thomas Sowell [1930]*

+> *"The truth will set you free, but first it will piss you off."
+-- Gloria Steinem [1934]*

 > *"The best way to get a correct answer on the internet is to post an obviously wrong answer and wait for someone to correct you."
 -- Kevin Kelly [1952]*